robinofautumn/Modular-quantum-compilation-framework-for-distributed-quantum-computing/README.md

-#A Moudlar Quantum Compilation Framework for Distributed Quantum Computing
+# A Modular Quantum Compilation Framework for Distributed Quantum Computing

-I have tried to implement various parts of the Research Paper - "A Moudlar Quantum Compilation Framework for Distributed Quantum Computing".
+I have tried to implement various parts of the Research Paper - "A Modular Quantum Compilation Framework for Distributed Quantum Computing".
-1. Qubits assignment (an optimal partitioning of the monolithic Quantum circuit and representing it in the form of weighted undirected Graph)
+### 1. Qubits assignment
+  - Representing the Monolithic Quantum Circuit / sub-circuit in the form of a weighted undirected Graph
+  - Perform K-way Partitioning of the Graph to minimize the cost of qubit assignment using Metis's Algo or Louvain Algo as Provided by the NetworkX
-2. Remote Gate Scheduler (Ordering the execution of Remote Gates)
+### 2. Remote Gate Scheduler
+  - Ordering the execution of Remote Gates
+  - Minimize the utilization of communication qubits